RonanC/Myo-Nodebot/README.md

 ## Usage Instructions (OSX only)
 - Open the Myo Connect App
+- Connect computer to mobile hotspot
+- Turn Robot on
+- Make sure 2 devices are connected to hotspot
 - Run the go-port.sh bash script
 - Run the go-robot.sh bash script